Skip to Content

 Okta Admin > Directory > Profile Editor > QueryPie User > Add Attribute

-• Click ‘QueryPie User’ in the profile list.
+• Click ‘QueryPie User’ in the Profile list.

 Okta Admin > Directory > Profile Editor > QueryPie User > Mappings